datawrapper/prettier-config/README.md

-## A shared set of eslint rules to be used across Datawrapper projects.
+## A shared set of code formatting rules to be used across Datawrapper projects.

 To use this config, install it via NPM along with Prettier: